2014 Moscow school shooting: Victims

-The shooting left two people dead, a teacher of the school and a first responding police officer, additionally another emergency officer was left wounded but survived their injuries.
+The shooting left two people dead, a teacher of the school and a first responding policeman, additionally another emergency officer was left wounded but survived their injuries.
 The first victim was geography teacher Andrei Nikolaevich Kirillov.
 He was born in 1984 in the Vadsky District of the Nizhny Novgorod Region.
 After graduating from high school, he entered the Arzamas Pedagogical Institute, which he graduated from in 2006, and subsequently served in the Russian Armed Forces.
 Following his military career, he taught geography and biology in the senior grades of Secondary School No. 263.
 He was married and raised a son.

-The second victim was Warrant Officer Sergei Viktorovich Bushuev, a police officer in a platoon of the 1st Police Battalion of the Non-Department Security of the National Guard for the North-Eastern Administrative District.
+The second victim was Warrant Officer Sergei Viktorovich Bushuev, a policeman in a platoon of the 1st Police Battalion of the Non-Department Security of the National Guard for the North-Eastern Administrative District.
 The bullet fired by Gordeyev pierced the policeman's artery and entered his chest; Bushuev died from profuse bleeding.
 Before the incident, he had served in the internal affairs agencies since 1994, and in the battalion since 1997.
 While on service, he was awarded the departmental badges of the Ministry of Internal Affairs.
 He was married and had a daughter.

 The wounded person, Senior Sergeant Vladimir Aleksandrovich Krohin, served at the Post and Patrol Service of the Ministry of Internal Affairs.
 He was born in 1984 and has been in the internal affairs agencies since December 2005, earning the "For Distinction in Service" badge and a number of honorary certificates.
 Krohin was taken to the Sklifosovsk Institute for Emergency Medicine with extensive blood loss caused by wounds to the chest, diaphragm, liver, stomach, pancreas and also a wound to the inferior venae cavae.
 He underwent treatment and was released in April.